Honda Ridgeline (first generation): Specifications

 Additionally, the forward section of the passenger-side bed wall has a hidden auxiliary tire mount that can accommodate a compact or full-size spare tire for times when access to the spare tire service tray, via the in-bed trunk, is impractical.
 Inside the in-bed trunk are integrated cargo hooks and organizer slots to help manage up to 300 lb of material.
 The tailgate has a dual-action hinging system that allows it to be laid-down in the traditional manner or be swung open either 30º or 80º to the side.
 When laid-down, the tailgate's asymmetrical cantilevered design can support dynamic loads of up to 300 lb.
 When equipped with a roof rack, the roof is designed to handle loads of 110 lb to 165 lb, depending on model year.

 Honda lists a 5000 lb towing capacity for the Ridgeline while accommodating a 600 lb tongue weight and an additional 330 lb for people and gear.
-All models were pre-wired for an electric trailer brake controller and a seven-pin or less trailer wiring harness.
-Also, depending on trim level and model year, a class III tow hitch with a four-pin flat and/or seven-pin blade trailer wiring harness was either standard equipment or dealer installed options.
+All models were equipped with Honda's dual-mode 130 ampere (A) alternator, were pre-wired for an electric trailer brake controller, and a seven-pin capable trailer wiring harness.
+Also, depending on trim level and model year, a class III tow hitch with a four-pin flat and seven-pin blade or just a seven-pin blade trailer connection was either standard equipment or dealer installed options.

 The first generation Ridgeline has a four-wheel independent suspension using upright springs and dampers with MacPherson struts in front and a multi-link trailing arm with twin-tube gas filled hydraulic shocks in the rear providing 7.3 in front and 8.2 in rear of total wheel travel.
 It has a turning radius of 42.6 ft using an 18.5 : 1 variable power-assisted rack-and-pinion steering.
 The Ridgeline has a traditional hydraulic braking system with four-wheel disc brakes using 12.6 in ventilated front discs with floating twin piston calipers and 13.1 in solid rear discs with floating single piston calipers and a "drum-in-hat" integrated emergency/parking brake.
 The disc brakes are controlled via a four-channel anti-lock braking system with electronic brakeforce distribution and emergency brake assist.